destination

 Overview

-Sri Lanka, often called the “Pearl of the Indian Ocean,” is a land of contrasts, its cultural roots stretching back over 2,000 years can be seen in its ancient cities, sacred Buddhist temples, and the rich blend of traditions shaped by its Hindu, Muslim, and Christian communities and its more recent Dutch and English Heritage.
+Sri Lanka: A journey of exotic cultures, wildlife, enticing coastlines and stunning landscapes, often called the “Pearl of the Indian Ocean,” is a land of contrasts, its cultural roots stretching back over 2,000 years can be seen in its ancient cities, sacred Buddhist temples, and the rich blend of traditions..

 Alongside its remarkable heritage are misty highlands, wild national parks, and long stretches of golden coastline.
 You'll find ancient stone carvings and UNESCO World Heritage Sites alongside tea plantations, bustling local markets, and peaceful village life.